Blooket000/Gimkit-Hacks/README.md

   - Buy the items from anywhere and even use them on yourself
 - Spam Host
   - Spams the investigation log on the host with yourself purchasing Money Per Question :rofl:
+- Reveal Imposters
+  - Does exactly that: displays the imposters on your screen

 </details>
 <details>